 Yes, dogs can need orthodontics, too!
 We treat all types of malocclusion (incorrect bites) at I-20 Animal Medical Center, from bite problems that require full-mouth braces to canines that are in the wrong location.

-Occasionally, we have cases as simple as a class 3 underbite (I call it the Jay Leno look) where the lower teeth protrude out over the upper.
-We often can put a lower ramp appliance in place and “jump’ the upper teeth over the lower ones.
+Occasionally, we have cases as simple as a class 3 underbite, which occurs when the lower teeth protrude out over the upper.
+To treat this condition, we often can put a lower ramp appliance in place and “jump” the upper teeth over the lower ones.
 You can see what a ramp looks like below.

-We also see cases where the canines stick into the roof of the mouth and prevent the dog or cat from closing properly.
-In order to move the canines into their proper position, guidance appliances work very well here.
+We also see cases where the canines stick into the roof of the mouth and prevent the dog or cat from closing their mouth properly.
+We place guidance appliances in these cases to move the canines into their proper positions.

 This dog’s lower canine was so out of position that it stuck into the roof of the mouth.
 We had to bring it forward and outward in order to get it into its proper place.
-Canines are very hard to move in dogs so we chose a fixed ramp which gently pushes it into position with every bite the dog takes.
-Six months later we had it exactly where it should be.
+Canines are very hard to move in dogs, so we chose a fixed ramp, which gently pushes it into position with every bite the dog takes.
+Six months later, the canine was exactly where it needed to be.

 If you think your pet may need pet orthodontics or other veterinary dental care, call I-20 Animal Medical Center at 817.962.2696 for a dental consultation.